-At December 31, 2017, conditional advances referred mainly to repayable advances received under the ADNA ("Advanced Diagnostics for New therapeutic Approaches") program, which receives public funding from Bpifrance.
+At December 31, 2018, conditional advances referred to repayable advances received under the ADNA ("Advanced Diagnostics for New therapeutic Approaches") program, which receives public funding from Bpifrance to develop the TG4010 and TG4001 products.
 This program ended on December 31, 2016 and the Company received the remaining sum of €1,667 thousand in July 2017.
 Transgene received a total of €15,942 thousand of repayable advances under this program.